summitllc/Summit-DataViz/README.md

 3. Add your visualization and a brief description inside your folder.
 4. Open a pull request by the submission deadline.

 **NOTE:** If you are not using a coding language or do not have a GitHub account, please reach out to Olivia for submission help!
+If you want to test your GitHub skills, but need a refresher, please reference our [GitHub Guide](https://summitllc.sharepoint.com/sites/KnowledgeManagement/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FKnowledgeManagement%2FShared%20Documents%2FCode%20Standards%2FSummit%20Git%20Guide%2Epdf&parent=%2Fsites%2FKnowledgeManagement%2FShared%20Documents%2FCode%20Standards).

 ## Judging Criteria
 Summit's leadership team will select the winners (awards below) based on the following criteria: